blocknotes/activeadmin_trumbowyg/README.md

 ```

 ## Notes
-- **data-options** permits to set *trumbowyg editor* options directly; some examples below.
+- **data-options** permits to set *Trumbowyg editor* options directly; some examples below.
 For reference see [options list](https://alex-d.github.io/Trumbowyg/documentation/).
 -  Why 2 separated scripts/style files?
-To allow to include different versions of *trumbowyg editor* if needed.
+To allow to include different versions of *Trumbowyg editor* if needed.
 - To use this plugins with *Active Admin 1.x* please use the version [0.1.8](https://github.com/blocknotes/activeadmin_trumbowyg/releases/tag/v0.1.8)

 ## Examples